Organics Processing Program

-Since 2000, the Edmonton Composting Facility at the Edmonton Waste Management Centre (EWMC) has used the organic waste collected from city households and biosolids (sewage sludge) as resources to create compost, a rich soil supplement.
-Together with established recycling programs it enables Edmonton to divert up to 60% of its residential waste from landfill.
+Edmonton’s organics processing program uses the organic portion of the waste collected in combination with biosolids (treated sewage sludge) to create compost, a rich soil supplement.
+This sustainable process, along with established recycling programs, enables Edmonton to divert over 50% of its residential waste from landfill.

 The Edmonton Composting Facility

 Located at the Edmonton Waste Management Centre (EWMC), the Edmonton Composting Facility is the largest of its kind in North America by volume and size.
 Constructed in 2000, this facility:

 - creates compost from 160,000 tonnes of organic waste and biosolids per year

 - produces quality compost for use in agriculture and horticulture

 Proposed Anaerobic Digestion Facility (ADF)

 This facility will expand the City’s organics waste processing capacity and contribute to the goal of diverting 90% of waste from landfill.
 Located at the Edmonton Waste Management Centre, it will complement the existing organics processing done at the Edmonton Composting Facility.